-The Company's reported results will be affected by changes in the US dollar to Canadian dollar and Canadian dollar to Mexican Pesos exchange rate.
-As of April 30, 2019, a 10% appreciation of the Canadian dollar relative to the US dollar would have decreased net financial assets by approximately \$161,900 (April 30, 2018 - \$21,000).
-A 10% depreciation of the US Dollar relative to the Canadian dollar would have had the equal but opposite effect.
-A 10% approximately \$6,900 (April 30, 2018 - \$6,800) and a 10% depreciation of the Mexican Pesos would have had an equal but opposite effect.
+The Company's reported results will be affected by fluctuations in the US dollar to Canadian dollars and Canadian dollars to Mexican Pesos exchange rate.
+As of April 30, 2020, a 10% appreciation of the Canadian dollars relative to the US dollars would have decreased net financial assets by approximately \$175,000 (April 30, 2019 - \$162,000).
+A 10% depreciation of the US dollars relative to the Canadian dollars would have had the equal but opposite effect.
+A 10% appreciation of the Mexican Pesos relative to the Canadian dollars would have decreased net financial assets by approximately \$9,000 (April 30, 2019 - \$7,000) and a 10% depreciation of the Mexican Pesos would have had an equal but opposite effect.
 The Company has not entered into any agreements or purchased any instruments to hedge possible currency risk.